TalariaSoftware/talariasoftware.github.io/about.md

-The neighborhood council system is the smallest unit of government in Los Angeles, created in 1999 to promote more citizen participation in government and make government more responsive to local needs.
+The neighborhood council system is the smallest unit of government in Los Angeles.
-It is driven by
+It was created
-unpaid, part-time volunteers
+in 1999
-elected and appointed
+to promote more citizen participation in government and make government more responsive to local needs.
-to represent their communities.
+Neighborhood councils are is driven by unpaid, part-time volunteers elected and appointed to represent their communities.